TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Space.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOneDDI IPAM/DHCP Spaces
+This function is used to query a list of Universal DDI IPAM/DHCP Spaces

 ## EXAMPLES